Comparison of Theologies

 • Irresistible grace—the idea that the elect will be saved and this election cannot be resisted by those who are elected to salvation.

-Trinitarian, Christ-Centered TheologyThough Grace Communion International (GCI), the sponsor of this blog, agrees with many aspects of Calvinism and Arminianism, it sees greater and fuller faithfulness to Jesus, to the gospel and to Scripture in Trinitarian, Christ-centered Theology (also called Trinitarian, Incarnational Theology; and note that there are many different forms of Trinitarian Theology - some with which GCI disagrees).
+Incarnational Trinitarian TheologyThough Grace Communion International (GCI), the sponsor of this blog, agrees with many aspects of Calvinism and Arminianism, it sees greater and fuller faithfulness to Jesus, to the gospel and to Scripture in what GCI and others refer to as Incarnational Trinitarian Theology (also called Christ-centered Trinitarian Theology; and note that there are many different forms of Trinitarian Theology -- some with which GCI disagrees on certain points).

 This theology is Trinitarian in that it begins with the understanding that the one God exists eternally as the inseparable union of three distinct persons: Father, Son and Spirit.
 Theology is knowledge of God, and the Trinity is who God has revealed himself in Jesus to be in his own divine nature.
 Thus, the doctrine of the Trinity lies at the heart of this theology.

-This theology is Christ-centered (and Incarnational) in that it focuses on the centrality and preeminence of Jesus Christ who, as the incarnation of the Eternal Son of God, is one (in union) with the Father and the Holy Spirit; and one (in union) with all humanity.
+This theology is Incarnational (Christ-centered) in that it focuses on the centrality and preeminence of Jesus Christ who, as the incarnation of the Eternal Son of God, is one (in union) with the Father and the Holy Spirit; and one (in union) with all humanity.

 As noted above, this theology (like all theologies) is the glasses by which we read and thus seek to understand our Christian faith.
 Rather than beginning with, and thus seeing through the glasses of human religious experience (with an emphasis on the personal and present moment of encounter with God), we seek to begin with and thus see through the glasses of the biblical truths of who God truly is in himself, and what this says about who we (humans) truly are in union with God in and through Jesus Christ.

-GCI embraces Trinitarian, Christ-centered (Incarnational) Theology because we see it as fully faithful to Jesus, God’s Living Word and the revelation of that Living Word in the Bible—God’s word in writing.
+In GCI we embrace incarnational Trinitarian theology because we see it as fully faithful to Jesus, God’s Living Word and the revelation of that Living Word in the Bible -- God’s word in writing.